How to make the boat go faster?

 Our crew has work to do to synchronize our seat movements, to make the boat move more efficiently.

-This is my first post about our new Rowing Performance App and sensor and I’d love to hear feedback and questions.
+This is my first post about the new Quiske Rowing Performance App and sensor and I’d love to hear feedback and questions.
 For food of thought I leave you with just some of the things that the Rowing Performance system can help with:the boat acceleration and the seat motion graphs help rowers ensure they’re letting the boats slide under them during recovery so that they won’t upset the flow of the boat.
 By looking at the timing of the seat the crew can get help with rowing in synchrony.
 The seat data also helps rowers focus on accelerating their legs through the full drive, and making a fast and strong synchronized push with their legs.
 The oar graphs help synchronize the handling of the oar, the speed of hands away and the full shape of the oar flight path (horizontal and vertical angles).
 It is also interesting to compare the full angle that each rower is able to maintain at different stroke rates during a session.
 Should the rower move their hands quickly away or pause the oar for a small moment after extraction?
 This might be a matter of taste but crucial is that everyone in the crew row the same way.

 The comparison of rowers is done after the training session in our web portal but our App also allows for real time feedback, helping work on fine tuning the rowing technique while on water.
 The rower can choose to see graphs of oar angles or seat speed or to see simple numerical metrics which might be easier to digest while concentrating on rowing.
 For example, the real-time feedback on the stroke angle can help the rower make long strong strokes, every single stroke.
 The App can also show the maximum seat speed during each drive, helping the rower focus on pushing hard with the legs, every stroke.